Rev. Billy Graham, known as 'America's Pastor,' dies at 99

 "Why, I could make a quarter of a million dollars a year in this field or in Hollywood if I wanted to," Graham said.
 "The offers I've had from Hollywood studios are amazing.
 But I just laughed.
 I told them I was staying with God."

-While he succeeded in preserving his reputation, he could not completely shield his family from the impact of his work.
-He was on the road for months at a time, leaving Ruth at their mountainside home in Montreat, North Carolina, to raise their five children: Franklin, Virginia ("Gigi"), Anne, Ruth and Nelson ("Ned").
+He was on the road for months at a time, leaving Ruth at their mountainside home in Montreat to raise their five children: Franklin, Virginia ("Gigi"), Anne, Ruth and Nelson ("Ned").

 "I will miss her terribly," Billy Graham said, "and look forward even more to the day I can join her in heaven."